Chriscross3234/chriscross3234.github.io/_posts/2015-2-18-Philosophy-Hume-EHU.md

 ### Part Two

+Matters of Fact -> Cause and Effect -> Experience -> ???

+The nature of experience that accounts for reasoning of Cause and Effect and subsquenty Matters of Fact is not founded on reasoning or any process of understanding.

+We can observe Cause and Effect events with the same outcome and then we state that a future cause will have the same effect.
+But what allows the connection between our observation and prediction?
+The latter is always inferred from the former.
+There is no reasoning behind the inference.

+The same argument stands for prediction of a future cause whether we experience one similar event or 100 similar events with the same outcome.
+The reasoning for the prediction cannot be justified.
+If there exists posibility of change for future events, experience becomes useless and gives no rise to inference or conclusion.

 ## SECTION IV: sceptical doubts concerning the operations of the understanding.

 ## SECTION V: sceptical solution of these doubts.
 ## SECTION VI: of probability.
 ## SECTION VII: of the idea of necessary connexion.